MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/remote_host_management.md

 ![](media/HyperVManager-ConnectToLocalHost.png)

 If a connection can't be established:
-*  Make sure the Hyper-V server role is enabled.
-See the [walkthrough section for checking compatability](../quick_start/walkthrough_compatibility.md).
+*  Make sure the Hyper-V Platform role is enabled.
+  See the [walkthrough section for checking compatability](../quick_start/walkthrough_compatibility.md) to see if Hyper-V is supported.
 *  Confirm that your user account is part of the Hyper-V Administrator group.

-## Manage a Hyper-V host in your domain ##
+## Manage another Hyper-V host in the same domain ##

 To add a remote Hyper-V host to Hyper-V Manager, select **Another computer** in the **Select Computer** dialogue box and enter the remote host's hostname, NetBIOS, or FQDN into the text field.

 ![](media/HyperVManager-ConnectToRemoteHost.png)

-Windows 10 greatly expanded the possible combinations of remote connection types.
-Now you can connect to a remote Windows 10 or later host using either the host name or IP address.
-Hyper-V Manager now supports alternate credentials as well.

 In order to manage remote Hyper-V hosts, remote management must be enabled on both computers.